TheMerovingian23/CandidBandit/README.md

 CandidBandit is a Chrome extension designed to help recruiters and hiring managers identify resume fraud, impersonation, and misrepresented candidate profiles in real time â€” right from your browser.

-Built by recruiters, for recruiters â€” and soon, for anyone who screens talent online.
+Built by recruiters, for hiring teams and independent leaders evaluating talent.

 ---